the-reefshark/tp/docs/UserGuide.md

 even if they are of the wrong format, e.g. <code>edit 1 n/@wrong format n/firstname n/secondname</code> will result in the name of Bug 1 being edited to <b>secondname</b>.
 </div>

-<div markdown="span" class="alert alert-warning">:warning: WARNING: A prefix is only valid if it is preceded by a whitespace and is mentioned in the command syntax, otherwise it is treated as a normal word,
+<div markdown="span" class="alert alert-warning">:warning: WARNING: A prefix is only valid if it is preceded by a space and is mentioned in the command format, otherwise it is treated as a normal word,
-e.g. <code>d/t/Location v/not a prefix</code> will result in the description field of the Bug being set to <code>t/Location v/not a prefix</code> because neither "t/" nor "v/" is considered as a prefix.
+e.g. <code>d/t/Location v/not a prefix</code> will result in the description field of the Bug being set to <code>t/Location v/not a prefix</code> because neither "t/" nor "v/" is considered a prefix.
 </div>

 ## 5. Features